 Prostate cancer often grows slowly.
-Symptoms may not develop for many years.
+Prostate cancer symptoms may not develop for many years.
 Men with early prostate cancer may not have any symptoms, as these only happen when the cancer is large enough to press on the tube that carries the urine from the bladder out of the penis (urethra).
 The prostate gland can also become enlarged due to a condition called benign prostatic hyperplasia (BPH), which is non-cancerous.

 The symptoms of benign (non-cancerous) enlargement of the prostate and prostate cancer are similar.
 They can include:

-- difficulty peeing – for example, a weak flow or having to strain to start peeing
+- difficulty urinating – for example, a weak flow or having to strain to start peeing

 - needing to urinate more often than usual, especially at night